 - The Center for Research and Fellowships cannot provide input on the personal statement, even pre-draft.

 - The Rhodes selectors wish to hear from you, as a candidate, focusing on your qualifications, your preparation of proposed course at Oxford, and your articulation of short or long-term career and life ambitions.

-To be considered for University endorsement, candidates must first complete the internal application process and submit all materials by June 1st, 2021.
+To be considered for University endorsement, candidates must first complete the internal application process and submit all materials by June 1, 2022 at 12 noon ET.

 You may find the application for internal endorsement here.